Mestre Irineu: The Daime doctrine

-The experience was a divine revelation from the Virgin Mary, who appeared as the Queen of the Forest.
+He claimed that the experience was a divine revelation from the Virgin Mary, who appeared as the Queen of the Forest.
 Irineu was tasked with founding a spiritual doctrine, a syncretism based on the consecration of a drink consumed for thousands of years, set within Christian culture and symbolism, while simultaneously incorporating Indigenous, Brazilian, African, and Eastern transcendental wisdom.
 In 1930, he established a community center where he initiated the Santo Daime church.
 Consequently, Mestre Irineu and his doctrine faced prejudice and persecution due to the predominance of Afro-descendants among his followers and the fear held by the elites of the time towards traditional movements of Afro-Indigenous origin, like Santo Daime.

 In 1945, Mestre Irineu's companions acquired land and established a community named 'Alto Santo'.
 Irineu began to channel messages from the spiritual dimension in the form of simple hymns, which became the guiding principle of the doctrine.
 He became renowned for assisting those interested in his spiritual work and also evolved as a spiritual healer, especially in cases where conventional medicines were ineffective, and suffering seemed endless.